 Market Square

-Looking to sample Finnish cuisine or pick up some souvenirs?
+Looking to sample Finnish cuisine or pick up some souvenirs during your senior tour of Finland?
 Market Square is the place to be.
 Local artisans are selling wonderful Finnish crafts you can buy as souvenirs for your family.
 Try the Finnish pastries or enjoy a cup of hot coffee as you watch the boats go by.

 Suomenlinna Fortress